ibm-messaging/mq-jms-spring/README.md

 ### Connection security

 The default userid and password have been chosen for a commonly-used queue manager configuration.

-To disable user/password checking entirely, you must set the `ibm.mq.user` attribute to an empty value so that the default is not used.
+To disable user/password checking entirely, you must set the `ibm.mq.user` and `ibm.mq.password` attribute to empty values so that the defaults are not used.

 ```
    ibm.mq.user=
+   ibm.mq.password=
 ```

 Of course, that level of access must be permitted by your queue manager.
 The usual CHLAUTH and CONNAUTH rules will apply to assign an identity to the connection.

 Configuration of secure connections with TLS are discussed below.

 ### Configuration Options

 If you already have a running MQ queue manager that you want to use, then you can easily modify the default configuration to match by providing override values.

 The queue manager name is given as